Go to the Students section

 We plan to achieve this by significantly strengthening the quality of our well-established research centres: the Intelligent Systems Engineering Research Centre (ISERC) and the Dependable Systems Engineering Research Centre (DSERC).
 We will build their critical mass by encouraging all academic staff to participate in their activities and thereby pursue successful research careers.
 Quality will be maintained by concentrating research effort on areas in which we are already internationally renowned such as: computer vision, robotics, computer design, AI, formal methods, e-learning and internet of things.

 The research of the department is traditionally very pragmatic and practical, focusing on near-to-market innovation.
 We plan to build on our excellent reputation as a successful collaborator with local companies, often formalised through KTP projects.
 This synergy between the University and industry will be strengthened by seeking other external funding to work on ideas in-house for a number of years before commercialisation.
 All staff are therefore encouraged to apply for funding for collaborative interdisciplinary and multidisciplinary projects both within and beyond the University.
 Staff who are new to grant applications are supported through through weekly sessions that include advice and feedback from more experienced staff.

-At Oxford Brookes in MEMS, we are committed to developing a broad range of engineering and mathematical competences to produce world class research that is focussed on solving a broad range of global challenges.
-Alongside other avenues, we have focussed on areas such as:
+We are committed to developing a broad range of engineering and mathematical competences to produce world class research that is focused on solving a broad range of global challenges.
+Alongside other avenues, we have focused on areas such as:

 Our vision is to produce research that will: